IBM/deepview/README.md

 > [!NOTE]
 > The `layer_io_divergence` mode assumes that the thresholds from GPU run is already present in the path pointed by `DEEPVIEW_THRESHOLDS_FOLDERPATH` env variable (specified in the Deepview pod yaml).
+> This mode runs succesfully only for models which have been enabled on AIU, i.e., run on AIU without any errors.

 #### Sample Output